cgiacomini/vagrant--kubernetes/examples/002-SecurityContext/README.md

 ## Explanation

-* In the configuration file, the runAsUser field specifies that for any Containers in the Pod, all processes run with user ID 1000.
+* In the configuration file, the **runAsUser** field specifies that for any Containers in the POD, all processes run with user ID 1000.
-* The runAsGroup field specifies the primary group ID of 3000 for all processes within any containers of the Pod.
+* The **runAsGroup** field specifies the primary group ID of 3000 for all processes within any containers of the POD.
-* If this field is omitted, the primary group ID of the containers will be root(0).
+  If this field is omitted, the primary group ID of the containers will be root(0).
-* Any files created will also be owned by user 1000 and group 3000 when runAsGroup is specified.
+  Any files created will also be owned by user 1000 and group 3000 when runAsGroup is specified.
-* Since fsGroup field is specified, all processes of the container are also part of the supplementary group ID 2000. i
+* Since **fsGroup** field is specified, all processes of the container are also part of the supplementary group ID 2000.
 * The owner for volume /data/demo and any files created in that volume will be Group ID 2000.

 ```